Jahnavi-ch18/chronic-kidney-disease-prediction/README.md

 * **Deployment:** Develop a web application or other interface to deploy the trained model for practical use.
 * **Explainability:** Use techniques like SHAP values or LIME to explain the model's predictions and gain insights into feature importance.

+This enhanced README provides a comprehensive overview of the project, including background information, dataset details, methodology, results, instructions for running the code, and suggestions for further improvements.